Compute

 Feature

-Function valuable to customers.
-You can use features to meet customer requirements.
-For example, the store network query function in Phoenix Mall is continuously delivered in multiple Sprints.
+A function valuable to customers.
+You can use features to fulfil customer requirements.
+For example, the store network query function in Phoenix Mall is continuously delivered in multiple sprints.

 Story

-Breakdown of a function into user scenarios.
-A story can be completed in a Sprint.
+Generated by breaking down a function based on user scenarios.
+A story can be completed in one sprint.

 Task